danielddemissie/pr-desc-cli/README.md

 For completely offline PR description generation, you can use local AI models via [Ollama](https://ollama.ai/).

 **Recommended Local Model:**
-For a good balance of performance and resource usage, we recommend `llama3.1` (the 8B version).
-It's highly capable for instruction-following and general text generation, making it ideal for PR descriptions.
+For a good balance of performance and resource usage, I recommend `llama3.1` (the 8B version).
+It's light and it's highly capable for instruction-following and general text generation, making it ideal for PR descriptions generation.

 **Setup Steps for macOS:**